actions-rs/toolchain/README.md

 * `target`: Additionally install specific target for this toolchain (ex. `x86_64-apple-darwin`)
 * `default`: Set installed toolchain as default (executes `rustup toolchain default {toolchain}`)
 * `override`: Set installed toolchain as an override for current directory
+* `component`: Set additional component (see the below section) to add to the toolchain

 ## Components